 On our decluttering journey, we will come to things that are difficult to let go of, and most of them are items with many emotions tied to them.

-On a recent YouTube video, Lisa asked:
+On one of my YouTube videos, Lisa asked:

 “Rachel, I’m having such a hard time going through my storage room.
 I want to clear through it but I know I’ll have to face some extremely pain-filled times, opening boxes of textbooks for a career that sadly will not be.
 I really am lost.”

 What are we supposed to do with such emotionally heavy items?

 It helps us to take time and process the emotions when we let them go, and letting go is very important!

 What I told Lisa:

 Set aside time to do it, a manageable amount of time: a couple of hours a week or a couple of hours a month is a good start.
 These types of projects shouldn’t be rushed through.

 And then pull out one box at a time.

 Pick the items up, make a decision about them: Trash, donate, etc. Allowing yourself to grieve as the items pass through your hands to their final destination.